servicemesh-es/servicemesh.es/index.md

 ## What is a Service Mesh?

-A Service Mesh is a dedicated infrastructure layer that adds features to connections between services.
+A Service Mesh is a dedicated infrastructure layer that adds features to a network between services.
 It allows to control traffic and gain insights throughout the system.
-Observability, Traffic Shifting (for Canary Releasing), Resiliency features such as Circuit Breaking and Retry/Timeout and automatic mutual TLS can be configured once and enforced in a decentralized fashion.
-In contrast to libraries, which are used for simiar functionality, a Service Mesh does not require any code changes.
+Observability, traffic shifting (for canary releasing), resiliency features (such as circuit breaking and retry/timeout) and automatic mutual TLS can be configured once and enforced in a decentralized fashion.
+In contrast to libraries, which are used for similar functionality, a Service Mesh does not require code changes.
 Instead, it adds a layer of additional containers that implement the features reliably and agnostic to technology or programming language.

 ## Who needs a Service Mesh?

 The value of a Service Mesh grows with the number of services an application consists of.
-Logically, Microservices-Architectures are the most common applicaton for a Service Mesh.
-But apart from the plain number of services, their specific interaction might be even more important to if a Service Mesh can improve the control, reliability, security and observability of the services.
-Even a monolith could benfit from a Service Mesh and some concrete Microservice-Applications might not.
+Logically, Microservices-Architectures are the most common use cases for a Service Mesh.
+However the specific interaction might be more relevant in regards to how a Service Mesh can improve the control, reliability, security and observability of the services.
+Even a monolith could benefit from a Service Mesh and some concrete Microservice-Applications might not.

 ## Service Mesh Implementations